Tre Flowers trying to ‘cut it loose’ while battling Quinton Dunbar for Seahawks right cornerback job

 - As Carroll said would happen, receivers Phillip Dorsett II, John Ursua and Cody Thompson all returned to practice Tuesday after recently missing time with injuries.

-— Also back was defensive end Benson Mayowa who had been out with an undisclosed injury.
+- Also back was defensive end Benson Mayowa, who had been out with an undisclosed injury.

 - RBs Carlos Hyde and Travis Homer, who had been held out of Sunday’s mock game, were also back.